 My name is Angela Jamison.
-I have practiced ashtanga yoga continuously since April 2003.
+I have practiced ashtanga yoga without a break since April of 2003.

-I have made four long trips to Mysore to study with my teacher, R. Sharath Jois.
-In 2011, he authorized me at Level 2, and I subsequently committed to teaching ashtanga full time.
-I will continue to travel to India and elsewhere to be in Sharath's presence as often as possible.
+I have made five long trips to Mysore, India, to study with R. Sharath Jois.
+In 2011, he authorized me at Level 2.
+I subsequently committed to teaching ashtanga full time.
+I will continue to travel to India and elsewhere to study with Sharath.

-I started my yoga training at YogaWorks Santa Monica in 2001, with Heather Radha Duplex, Joan Hyman, and their teachers Chuck Miller and Maty Ezraty.
-When that ashtanga program dissolved a few years later, I relied on the method itself and strong community support in the absence of a single daily teacher.
+I started practicing yoga regularly at YogaWorks Santa Monica in 2001, with Heather Radha Duplex, Joan Hyman, and their teachers Chuck Miller and Maty Ezraty.
+When the ashtanga program there dissolved a few years later, I relied on the method itself and strong community support to continue with daily practice.
 In 2006, I met Rolf Naujokat and, finally, Dominic Corigliano.

 Rolf taught me the full ashtanga pranayama sequence, which I practiced until I began assisting Mysore class.
 I now maintain a more modest pranayama practice.